 Did you hone and perfect your interpersonal skills while sleeping next to a new batch of strangers at almost every shelter?

 Did you become totally comfortable thinking on your toes and solving any problem the trail threw at you?

 And of course, if you are applying for any sort of outdoorsy job, be sure to highlight the fact that you did practice risk management on the trail, or became an expert backcountry cook or navigator.

 It’s important to get the point across that you weren’t just on a 5 month long vacation.

-As much amazing as it would be to find the absolutely perfect job right away, as soon as you get off the trail, it is possible and totally ok if you’re totally broke and just need to start waiting tables to make some money fast!
+As amazing as it would be to find the absolutely perfect job as soon as you get off the trail, it’s ok if you’re totally broke and just need to start waiting tables to make some money fast!

 But promise me you will not give up on finding your perfect job and doing work you love.

 You just finished hiking the Appalachian Trail!
 Truly anything is possible and you’ve proved day after day how resilient, motivated, and strong you are.
 Now use that resiliency to create a life you love, don’t settle for going back to your old pre-trail life, ok?